 Looking for Volunteers NOW!

-Kaashvi Mittal is a rising high school senior.
-Through her experiences researching bias in generative AI models at UC Santa Cruz's AI Explainability and Accountability Lab and co-developing an AI tool for socioeconomic classification at Stanford’s AI4ALL Summer Program, she became deeply interested in Artificial Intelligence and Computer Science.
+Kaashvi is a rising freshman at UC Berkeley studying Computer Science.
+She became deeply interested in Artificial Intelligence and Computer Science after researching bias in generative AI models at UC Santa Cruz's AI Explainability and Accountability Lab and co-developing an AI tool for socioeconomic classification at Stanford’s AI4ALL Summer Program.

 Passionate about increasing equity in education, she founded Together We AI, a nonprofit organization dedicated to making AI education accessible to everyone.
-Through this initiative, she leads free AI workshops in partnership with Silicon Valley Reads and SF Bay Area libraries.
 She also kickstarted an initiative in her school community, developing and integrating AI case studies into Biology Honors classes for dozens of students.

-An advocate for gender equity, she serves as a board member of her school's feminist organization, organizing events to raise awareness about women's issues.
-As the Co-President of her school's Girls Who Code Club, she is enthusiastic to bridge the gender gap in STEM that persists today!
+An advocate for gender equity, she served as a board member of her school's feminist organization, organizing events to raise awareness about women's issues.
+As the past Co-President of her school's Girls Who Code Club, she is enthusiastic to bridge the gender gap in STEM that persists today!

-I'm Mridula, a rising sophomore at Cupertino High School with a passion for programming and business.
-I'm driven by the challenge of solving real-world problems and am actively building the skills to turn ideas into impact.
+Mridula is a rising sophomore at Cupertino High School with a passion for programming and business.
+She is driven by the challenge of solving real-world problems and is actively building the skills to turn ideas into impact.

 Megha is a software engineer at Microsoft, working in Azure Data.
 She is passionate about providing equitable access to computer science knowledge and helping lay the foundation for students to succeed.
 Before graduating from the University of Notre Dame, she founded a chapter of Girls Who Code, partnering with local high schools.
 Now, she is a volunteer for Technology Education and Learning Support (TEALS), teaching computer science classes to students across America.